Papers and presentations

 All my work is authored in XML and produced using XML/XSLT technologies.

-This is a more or less comprehensive listing of papers, projects and presentations at public venues or on line:
+This is a selective listing of papers, projects and presentations at public venues or on line:

 ACH/ALLC and Digital Humanities Events